Belize's Garifuna culture hub

 The Garifuna people are descendants of African, Caribbean & Indigenous South American origin.
 After being exiled from the Caribbean island of St. Vincent in 1797, the majority of Garifuna today live along the Caribbean coastlines of Honduras, Belize, and Nicaragua.
 Many Garinagu people cherish and live their cultural heritage until today.

-The unique Garifuna culture and the chance to participate and learn from it make Hopkins one of the best places to visit in Belize.
+The unique Garifuna culture and the chance to participate in and learn from it make Hopkins one of the best places to visit in Belize.

 Garifuna 1